 Red dot optic is known to be one of the standards for M4 variant rifles and AR-15.
 It would be very right to say that Sig Sauer Romeo 5 is among the new optic.
 It is perfect choice for all related to its features, performance and last but not the least; its value.

 Sig Sauer Romeo 5 is pretty much similar to Aimpoint Micro in size as well as its features however it is offered in half of the price.
-In this piece of writing I will be sharing my review about this sight.
-I recently bought it following is what I have to share with you.
+In this piece of writing I’m sharing Sig Romeo 5 Review, I recently bought it following is what I have to share with you.

 The sight is parallax free so the point of impact as well as point of aim remains the same.